insideout/ai/_posts/_archive/2020-01-20-googles-sundar-pichai-wants-more-regulation-on-artificial-intelligence.md

 ---
 category: news
 title: "Google's Sundar Pichai wants more regulation on artificial intelligence"
-excerpt: "Google’s CEO, Sundar Pichai, has called for the regulation of artificial intelligence (AI) in a piece for the Financial Times ... some AI uses such as medical devices but that they would need to be expanded upon for areas such as self-driving vehicles.
-While Pichai’s desire for regulation may seem well-intentioned, caution must also ..."
+excerpt: "Google’s CEO, Sundar Pichai, has called for the regulation of artificial intelligence (AI ... devices but that they would need to be expanded upon for areas such as self-driving vehicles.
+While Pichai’s desire for regulation may seem well-intentioned ..."
 publishedDateTime: 2020-01-20T19:06:00Z
 webUrl: "https://www.neowin.net/news/googles-sundar-pichai-wants-more-regulation-on-artificial-intelligence"
 type: article